Take Action

 What is NYHAAD?

-National Youth HIV & AIDS Awareness Day (NYHAAD), annually on April 10th, is a day to educate the public about the impact of HIV and AIDS on young people.
-The day also highlights the HIV prevention, treatment, and care campaigns of young people in the U.S. Check out our social media toolkit to participate
+National Youth HIV & AIDS Awareness Day (NYHAAD) is commemorated annually on April 10th to urge policymakers and the public to take action regarding the impact of HIV and AIDS on young people.
+The day also highlights the HIV prevention, treatment, and care campaigns of young people in the U.S. Check out our social media toolkit to participate.

-FRIDAY – 9:00pm EST Film Screening & Youth Panel w/ BLACK, GAY, stuck at home
+Tune in at 9:00pm EST Film Screening & Youth Introduction w/ BLACK, GAY, stuck at home (bgsah)

 We hope you can join us for all or some of these events and activities!